calebwoods/calebwoods.github.io/_drafts/angularjs-ie9.md

 }
 ```

-To see a full example of the Nginx config take a look at [this gist](https://gist.github.com/calebwoods/5e88b5e323d55ad71195).
+To see a full example of the Nginx config, take a look at [this gist](https://gist.github.com/calebwoods/5e88b5e323d55ad71195).

-### Take aways
+### Take Aways

-Decide on browsers to support early on in your project.
+Decide on which browsers to support early on in your project.
 Also make sure that you are running tests frequently in development and production with the browsers you will support.

-If on the Mac and developing to support Internet Explorer, I highly recomend checking out Microsofts collection of prebuilt [Virtual Machine images](http://www.modern.ie/en-us/virtualization-tools).
+If on the Mac and developing to support Internet Explorer, I highly recomend checking out Microsofts collection of prebuilt [Virtual Machine images](http://www.modern.ie/en-us/virtualization-tools) to use in testing.